 - Choose ‘My Observations’ in the Go Observing menu.

-- In the ‘actions’ column, click the repeat arrow ( ) for the observation you want to repeat.
+- In the ‘Actions’ column, click the resubmit arrow ( ) for the observation you want to repeat.

 - Log in to your account.